Azure/iotedge-eflow/samples/networking/README.md

 ## Static Routes fix
-Every time EFLOW VM starts, it will recreate all the different routes, and the previously assigned priority could change.
-A workaround to this scenario would be to assign the desired priority every time the VM starts.
+Every time EFLOW VM starts, it will recreate all routes, and any previously assigned priority could change.
+A workaround to this scenario would be to assign the desired priority for each route, every time the VM starts.
 We can create a service that is executed every time the VM starts and use the `route` command to set the desired route priorities.

 First, create a bash script that will execute the necessary commands to set the routes.
 For example, imagine you had an EFLOW VM that has two NICs.
 First NIC, **eth0**, is connected using the GW IP xxx.xxx.xxx.xxx.
 The second NIC, **eth1**, is connected using the GW IP yyy.yyy.yyy.yyy.